Updated May 19th, 2023

 Children are born to run and love it.
 Just look at kids on a playground or at the park.

-Two things to keep in mind when considering how far your child can and should run are:
+The two things to keep in mind when considering how far your child can and should run are:

 - Your child’s health and fitness level